 #2 Disable firewall and Antivirus

-Your firewall and antivirus might wrongly regard your iPhone as the threat to computer and block the connection.
+Your firewall and antivirus might wrongly regard your iPhone as a threat to computer and block the connection.
 Temporarily disable firewall and antivirus to ensure iTunes could read and write the iPhone.

 #3 Update driver

 Apple Mobile Device USB driver is necessary to connect iPhone to computer.
 Sometimes it needs to be updated.
 Right-click the Start button on desktop > select Device Manager >expand the Portable Devices Section > right-click on the device name > click Update driver > select "Search automatically for updated driver software."

 You should update the software, especially iOS.
 As mentioned in the passage, if the target iPhone runs old iOS, it would not be compatible with that backup copy.

 If you already have an encrypted backup of this iPhone on computer, your next backup should be encrypted, too.